PrioritySoftware/PrioritySoftware.github.io/_sdk/Load-XML-JSON.md

 ## Parsing a File

+Accepted encodings:

+JSON files must be in UTF-16 encoding.

+XML files can be UTF-8, Unicode, UTF-16. <!--- confirm with dev team --->

 ### Parsing File Tags/Fields

 If you are loading to or from an XML/JSON file, you must define the tags/properties in the system.
 The easiest way to do so is to import a file with the tags/properties and let the system parse it:

 **In the Web Interface**